 In contrast, lowly expressed HA-AKIP1 was localized in the nucleus without visible aggregation.
 The different AKIP1 localization most probably reflected the amount of cellular AKIP1 and illustrated the importance of proper experimental set up for relevant data.
-Nevertheless, neither highly nor lowly expressed AKIP1 enhanced NF-κB activity.
-This finding contrasts with previous works by Zhang et al. or Gao et al. (Zhang et al. 2014, Gao et al. 2008), in which the same cell line (HEK-293) and the same dual reporter assay (DLR) were used and AKIP1 was expressed from a similar expression plasmid, pcDNA3.1-FLAG.
+Nevertheless, neither highly nor lowly expressed AKIP1 enhanced NF- κ B activity.
+This finding contrasts with previous works by Zhang et al. (2014) or Gao et al.

+(2008), in which the same cell line (HEK-293) and the same dual reporter assay (DLR) were used and AKIP1 was expressed from a similar expression plasmid, pcDNA3.1-FLAG.
 The DLR assay, commonly used for the determination of activation of various transcription factors (TF), requires an internal control to normalize transfection efficiency of the vector carrying TF-response element.
 Usually, expression of Renilla luciferase is conveniently used.
 However, various conditions which can influence constitutive expression of Renilla luciferase and thus compromising the normalization process were reported (Shifera and Hardin 2010).
-Therefore, we generated stable HEK-293-NF-κB-GFP reporter cell line, in which GFP expression, driven by NF-κB activation, is quantified by flow cytometry.
-Using this GFP-reporter HEK-293 cell line we confirmed that NF-kB transcriptional activity is not influenced in an AKIP1 dose-dependent manner.
-Although these data are in contrast with the findings by Gao et al. 2008 (Gao et al. 2008) and Gao et al. 2010 (Gao et al. 2010), they correlate with the data published by Booij et al. 2016 (Booij et al. 2016) who did not observe any AKIP1-induced effect on NF-kB in transgenic mice overexpressing cardiac-specific indicating that AKIP1 does not interfere with NF-kB activation.
-A further investigation may provide important insight into understanding of AKIP1 functions in NF-KB pathway.
+Therefore, we generated stable HEK-293-NF-kB-GFP reporter cell line, in which GFP expression, driven by NF-kB activation, is quantified by flow cytometry.
+Using this GFP-reporter HEK-293 cell line we confirmed that NF-KB transcriptional activity is not influenced in an AKIP1 dose-dependent manner.
+Although these data are in contrast with the findings by Gao et al. (2008) and Gao et al. (2010), they correlate with the data published by

+Booij et al. (2016) who did not observe any AKIP1-induced effect on NF- κ B in transgenic mice overexpressing cardiac-specific AKIP1.
+Moreover, the presence of AKIP1 did not significantly alter the rate of I κ B degradation indicating that AKIP1 does not interfere with NF- κ B activation.
+A further investigation may provide important insight into understanding of AKIP1 functions in NF- κ B pathway.